 The Calva environment for interactive Clojure development uses a mix of static and dynamic analysis to provide a wide range of language support.
 Additionally, Calva has made extra efforts to be approachable to beginners with their Getting Started experience, which is a zero-install version that runs in the browser.

-Vim (or vi) is also an editor with a deep history, known for its ability to edit text quickly and efficiently.
-Clojure support exists with:
+Vim (or vi) is also an editor with a long history, known for its ability to edit text quickly and efficiently.
+It has become the de-facto replacement for vi, the original Unix visual editor on which it was based.

 Other environments exist but are less active and/or less used.
 See the Tools page for other ideas.